dennisjosesilva/incremental-contour-experiments/README.md

 ## 1. Building

 The software needs a C++ compiler and [conan v2](https://conan.io/) to build.
-It also depends on some Conan packages that can be installed manually using the instruction bellow.
+It also depends on some Conan packages that can be installed manually using the instruction below.

 ### 1.1.
 Manual dependency installation